rduplain/qwerty.sh/README.md

 architecture starting with `arm`.
 More broadly, `--all-sub-arch` matches all `uname -m` output that starts with the given `--arch` value.

-This is especially useful when downloading platform-dependent binaries.
+Conditional execution is especially useful when downloading platform-dependent binaries for projects that run on a variety of platforms.
 A run-command (rc) file can specify qwerty.sh invocations across multiple platforms, and qwerty.sh will skip any commands for which the system conditions are not met.
 This approach allows a single qwerty.sh invocation to download platform-dependent files and binaries without additional logic.

 ### Trust